oneoffcoder/books/sphinx/python-dothis/source/class-enumeration.rst

 If you are working with enumerations, use the ``enum`` module.
 In the example below, students may be part-time, half-time, or full-time.
 If you declare these states as plain variables, they can be overwritten and provide little context. ``IntEnum`` makes the intent explicit and keeps the values grouped under a meaningful type.

+Enums give invalid states fewer places to hide and make call sites easier to read than raw integers or strings.
+They also centralize the valid choices, which helps both tooling and future maintenance.

 Don't do this
 ^^^^^^^^^^^^^